dan-froe/BASH/esp_ping/README.md

 ```console
 @reboot bash $HOME/hyper_ping.sh IP IP2 TIME
 ```
-The script can be configured with 3 variables.
+The script can be configured with 3 variables in two ways.

+**Method 1**

+The script can be configured by replacing the variables IP, IP2 and TIME.
+You have to set only IP for this script to work.
+Or you set none and use METHOD 2.

 **IP**
 Replace **IP** with the IP of your ESP.